Just a Friendly Game of Chess

-"Then you know nothing at all.
-Maybe, if you were a human being, you'd understand what it was to love a woman like Peggy Carter…and what it was to lose her.
+"Then you know nothing.
+If you were a human being, you'd understand what it was to love a woman like Peggy Carter…and what it was to lose her.
 But you don't have the first idea, do you?
 I pity you."

 "To send me back in time?
 Do you really expect me to believe your lies?"

-"It is no lie," John said, idly rolling a captured pawn back and forth across the table, using the tip of a bone-thin finger, the leather of his gloves creaking softly.
-"Perhaps you will recall a certain mad genius by the name of Victor Von Doom, the former ruler of Latveria?"
+"It is no lie," John said, idly rolling a captured pawn back and forth across the table, using the tip of a bone-thin finger.
+"Perhaps you recall a certain mad genius by the name of Victor Von Doom, the former ruler of Latveria?"

-"Try again, John.
-Doom's been gone for thirty years—the nuclear strike that obliterated his stronghold took all of his weapons.
+"Try again.
+The nuclear strike that obliterated Doom's stronghold took all of his weapons.
 SHIELD searched the wreckage, including his secret instillation in the Carpathian Mountains.
 His time machine was a myth, it didn't exist."

 "Out of the goodness of your heart?"

-John smiled, the depth of the grin threatening to split his face apart like dry parchment.
-"No, Steven.
-'Goodness' is for cowards and weaklings."
+John smiled, the depth of the grin threatening to split his skin like dry parchment. "'Goodness' is for cowards and weaklings."

 "Okay, let's assume you really do have a time machine.
 Why not use it yourself?
-Take back a few nukes, some energy rifles, maybe a stealth fighter.
+Take back some energy rifles, a stealth fighter, maybe a nuke.
 You could finally live your dream of world conquest.
 Why not do that?"

 "The answer is simple.
 I already have.
 By the way, your king is in check."